 - Scoop / Pan the Muffin Batter: Line a standard muffin pan with 12 tulip style muffin cups (DIY your own).
 Scoop about 1/3 C (85g) of batter into each cup.
 An overfilled large cookie scoop works well too!
 Sprinkle a bit of chopped walnuts and a few grains of whole rolled oats on the top of each muffin if desired.

-- Bake the Muffins: On the center rack in the oven, bake for about 25-27 minutes or until the muffins are golden, a toothpick inserted in the center of a muffin comes out clean and the muffins spring back under gentile pressure.
+- Bake the Muffins: On the center rack in the oven, bake for about 25-28 minutes OR until the muffins are golden, a toothpick inserted in the center of a muffin comes out clean and the muffins spring back under gentle pressure.
 Remove from the oven, and pan, transferring the muffins to a cooling rack.
 Allow to cool completely before unwrapping and enjoying.

 - Store the Muffins: After completely cooled, store muffins covered at room temperature for up to three days, or freeze in a freezer container for up to two weeks.
 Thaw at room temperature.
 To rewarm the muffins, warm in a 350F oven for about 10 minutes.